govardhan-06/HONQPGEN-Infosys-Intern/README.md

 ## Goal

 This project aims to streamline the creation of educational content by providing educators with a powerful tool to enhance learning experiences in computer science.
-By leveraging advanced models such as LLaMA and Mistral-8x7b, the system can produce contextually appropriate and high-quality questions.
-LLaMA is responsible for generating complex questions, while Mistral ensures data integration and quality assurance from the curated dataset.
+By leveraging advanced models such as the Mistral-8x7b, the system can produce contextually appropriate and high-quality questions.
 ## Key Features

 - **Code Generation:** Automatically generate Java code questions and solutions.